We are ready for stakeholder engagement but not issues on results - EC

 A statement issued by the Public Affairs Unit of the Commission and copied to the Ghana News Agency said the Commission would be on break from December 23, 2020, to January 19, 2021.

-“Following the successful conduct of the 2020 elections, all the field staff of the Electoral Commission across the 275 Districts and 16 Regional Capitals, having worked tirelessly throughout the year in spite of COVID 19, we have been granted a well-deserved break."
+“Following the successful conduct of the 2020 elections, all the field staff of the Electoral Commission across the 275 Districts and 16 Regional Capitals, having worked tirelessly throughout the year in spite of COVID 19, we have been granted a well-deserved break, “it said.

 Send your news stories to and features to .
 Chat with us via WhatsApp on +233 55 2699 625.